przemekdomagala/Poker-JavaNIO/README.md

 - Server module contains source code of game server and server manager responsible for answering to clients tokens.
 - Client module contains source code of client (player) and is responsible for sending requests and data to game server.
 - Model contains business model of game.
-- Common is util module.
+- Common is utils module.

 Current version of project: Beta